 What is in a File Path?

-A file path refers to a sequence of file and folder names that take you to a certain place on your computer’s operating system (OS).
+A file path is a sequence of file and folder names.
+This sequence of names takes you to a certain place on your computer’s operating system (OS).

 Let’s take the following path as an example: